How to Gamble on March Madness in TX | Texas Sports Betting Sites

 While college basketball fans need to wait for the Texas sports betting market to open, residents can still bet on March Madness at the best Texas sportsbooks.

-Below, we’ll walk new users through how to bet on March Madness in Texas and claim free college basketball bets.
+Below, we’ll walk new users through how to gamble on March Madness in Texas and claim free college basketball bets.

 - Pick a TX betting site from this page